fselkirk/sp-dev-docs/docs/solution-guidance/modern-experience-customizations.md

 ## Using modern experiences in the root site collection of a tenant

-Root site collection of Office 365 tenant is always using classic team site template and it's not supported to recreate this site collection using user interface, PowerShell or APIs.
-You can however start utilizing modern experiences on this root site by creating content using modern pages.
+Prior to April 2019, the root site collection of an Office 365 tenant always used a classic team site template.
+It's not supported to recreate this site collection using user interface, PowerShell or APIs.
+However, there are several ways to modernize it.
+See https://learn.microsoft.com/en-us/SharePoint/modern-root-site for full details.

-It is also supported and possible programmatically enable home page layout in the root site collection.
-This will provide flexibility for the welcome page designs for this site.

 > [!CAUTION]
-> It is not supported to delete or replace existing site collection from the root URL of your tenant.
+> It is not supported to delete the existing site collection from the root URL of your tenant, or to replace it by any methods other than those described in https://learn.microsoft.com/en-us/SharePoint/modern-root-site.
 You should not in any circumstances delete the root site collection.
 Technically this can be performed using APIs, but that can cause the tenant to move into inconsistent status.

 ### Enable home layout in collaboration site